 Google PageSpeed module is an open source server module from Google and immensely helps in optimizing your website speed.
 It makes alterations to your server and files implementing performance and optimization best-practices.
 These optimizations are then automatically applied to web pages, images, CSS, at the server before the site is server without causing any hindrance in your workflow or content.

 Your website is a very important business tool.
 To get the returns, you need to invest time, effort and money on boosting the performance of your business website.
 Improving the page speed in one of the critical aspects.
-Feel free to get in touch if you need help with optimizing the performance of your website.
+Check out our WordPress Speed-up Service if you need help with optimizing the performance of your website.